April 15, 2016.

 On February 29, 2016, the Financial Industry Regulatory Authority, Inc. (“FINRA”) filed with the Securities and Exchange Commission (“Commission”), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”)

 and Rule 19b-4 thereunder,

-a proposed rule change to amend FINRA's corporate financing rules to simplify and refine the scope of the rules.
-The proposed rule change was published for comment in the Federal Register on January 29, 2014.
+a proposed rule change to require alternative trading systems (“ATSs”) to submit additional order information to FINRA.
+The proposed rule change was published for comment in the Federal Register on March 7, 2016.

 Section 19(b)(2) of the Act

-provides that within 45 days of the publication of notice of the filing of a proposed rule change, or within such longer period up Start Printed Page 13365to 90 days as the Commission may designate if it finds such longer period to be appropriate and publishes its reasons for so finding or as to which the self-regulatory organization consents, the Commission shall either approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether the proposed rule change should be disapproved.
-The 45th day for this filing is March 15, 2014.
+provides that, within 45 days of the publication of the notice of the filing of a proposed rule change, or within such longer period up to 90 days as the Commission may designate if it finds such longer period to be appropriate and publishes its reasons for so finding or as to which the self-regulatory organization consents, the Commission shall approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether the proposed rule change should be disapproved.
+The 45th day for this filing is April 21, 2016.

-The Commission is extending the 45-day time period for Commission action on the proposed rule change.
-The Commission finds that it is appropriate to designate a longer period to take action on the proposed rule change so that it has sufficient time to consider FINRA's proposal and the comment letters it has received regarding this proposal.
+The Commission is extending this 45-day time period.
+The Commission finds that it is appropriate to designate a longer period within which to take action on the proposed rule change so that it has sufficient time to consider the comment received on the proposal.

-designates April 28, 2014, as the date by which the Commission shall either approve or disapprove, or institute proceedings to determine whether to disapprove, the proposed rule change (File No. SR-FINRA-2014-003).
+the Commission designates June 3, 2016, as the date by which the Commission should approve, disapprove, or institute proceedings to determine whether to disapprove the proposed rule change (File No. SR FINRA-2016-010).

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.